 Beetroot Contains An Abundance Of Nutrients

 Beetroot has a large variety of vitamins and minerals.
 Eating beetroot provides you with vitamins A and C, the B vitamins along with folate, iron, calcium, and potassium.
-Drinking beetroot juice will also give you more of the antioxidants to fight disease and prevent cell damage.
+The antioxidant-rich juice helps fight disease and prevent cell damage.

 Beetroot Is Rich In Betaine

 Another benefit of eating more beetroot is the steady source of betaine.
 Betaine is a compound that can stimulate liver cell functions and reduce homocysteine levels.
 Homocysteine is a non-protein amino acid that is known to increase the risk of cardiovascular disease.

 If you’re just starting off with beetroot, you may want to dilute the juice by adding other water-rich vegetables, such as cucumber or celery.
 It is also advised that men avoid drinking beetroot juice every day as they don’t lose blood like women do.
 Over-consumption of beetroot can lead to an increase of iron in the blood (beneficial for anemics).